Cable TV to UCSC Residents

 - A coaxial cable with RF connectors

-- A digital-TV converter box is necessary for TV models older than 2007
+- A digital-TV converter box is often necessary for TV models older than 2007

 Your television may need to be reset to receive the channels offered by our cable TV service.
-You may need to re-scan the channels or run your televisions set up process after you connect it to a cable TV jack in your residence.
+You may need to re-scan for channels or run your televisions' set up process after you connect it to a cable TV jack in your residence.
 You may need to consult the owner's manual for your television.

 Cable TV over the Campus Network (IPTV)

 Merrill A and B Residential Halls and University Town Center (UTC) residents will receive cable TV over the campus network (IPTV).
-Cable TV over the campus network is only available to these residences at these locations as of Fall 2014.
+Cable TV over the campus network is only available in these locations as of Fall 2014.

-For more information about TV over IP, please visit the following links:
+For more information about TV over IP, visit the following links: